fairDataSociety/FIPs/text/0061-personal-storage.md

 - [MIME types](https://en.wikipedia.org/wiki/Media_type)

 # Unresolved questions
-- Sharing directories and files without exposing POD source.
-It may need different and distinct encryption key usage for directories or files.
+- Sharing directories and files without exposing POD password or trusting in storage-side encryption.
+It may need different and distinct encryption key usage/generation for directories or files.
 - Tracing and managing granted permissions of Shared PODs (e.g. ACL/ACT functionality).
 - The concept can be sorted out without using HD wallets since the encrypted POD list can store private keys as well.
 Nevertheless, it is a legacy feature of FairOS on which multiple applications are dependent, thereby, it is questionable to introduce such a breaking change since it does not cause any problem.
 - the access time updates cannot be garanteed nor worth doing that since the uploads have costs in this environment.